 Student Success Allocation - based on outcomes that include the number of students earning associate degrees and credit certificates; the number of students transferring to four-year colleges and universities; the number of students who complete transfer-level math and English within their first year; the number of students who complete nine or more career education units; and the number of students who have attained the regional living wage.

-Santa Ana College allocates funds to ensure support of goals and targets in course offerings to capture growth, access, restoration, technology improvements, facility preventative maintenance requests, and targeted personnel hiring.
+Santa Ana College allocates funds to ensure support of institutional goals and targets in course offerings to capture growth, access, restoration, technology improvements, facility preventative maintenance requests, and targeted personnel hiring.
 Annually, the college also reviews categorical grant resource requests and funds prioritize requests based on student outcomes.
 An example of this categorical request approval process can be seen in SEA Program (Equity) (IIID-23) & Strong Work Force committee approval review.
 The mission of the Santa Ana College Student Success and Equity Committee is to boost achievement for all students with an emphasis on eliminating opportunity gaps.
 To do this, the committee makes recommendations on how equity funding is allocated, evaluates the use of that funding, and explores strategic ideas grounded in institutional research to support an education free from racism, sexism, homophobia, and any other assumptions and prejudices.
-Annually, faculty and staff submit funding requests to support our students, and a panel then reviews and approves a handful of requests with the available funds.
+Annually, faculty and staff submit funding requests to support students, and a panel then reviews and approves a requests with the available funds.
+The RAR asks for justification of requests to make sure funding goes to programs and services that support student learning.
+This also occurs with personnel hiring and other types of expenses too (RAR reference, other request docs).

 III.D.6.
 Analysis and Evaluation

-Santa Ana College continues to ensure the accuracy and integratory of our financial documents through a variety of separate reviews and approvals.
+Santa Ana College continues to ensure the accuracy of our financial documents through a variety of separate reviews and approvals.
 This accuracy is on display annually as part of annual independent audit (IIID-21).
 The annual audit validates that the district and college's internal accounting practices have followed applicable practices, including generally accepted auditing practices, the California Community Colleges Budget and Accounting Manual, Governmental Accounting Standards Board (GASB), and applicable regulatory compliance.
 The 2019-2020 Annual External Financial Audit was completed with the following comments from the auditors to the district's Board of Trustees:

 In our opinion, the financial statements referred to above present fairly, in all material.